Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Choice of Complex Structure

-There are countably infinitely many such complex structures $I$ for a constant rational metric $G$ on $T^{2n}$; complex structures compatible with $G$ are parametrized by $S^2$ \cite{Aspinwall:1996mn}, and once a 2-form $\psi$ with $\int \psi \wedge \psi >0$ is chosen from $H^2(T^4;\Q)$, then we may choose $\omega$ from $S^2$ in the way $\R \omega$ includes the projection of $\psi$ to $\Pi_G$, in the notation to be used in section \ref{ssec:B-transc}.
-Existence of countably infinitely many complex structures is also understood naturally from the way Cor. \ref{cor:Wend-ExEx} is proved in \cite{Wendland:2000ye}.
+There are countably infinitely many such complex structures $I$ for a constant rational metric $G$ on $T^{2n}$; complex structures compatible with $G$ are parametrized by $S^2$ \cite{Aspinwall:1996mn}, and once a 2-form $\psi$ with $\int \psi \wedge \psi >0$ is chosen from $H^2(T^4;\Q)$, then we should choose the direction of the K\"{a}hler form $\omega$ for the metric $G$ in the way $\R \omega$ includes the projection of $\psi$ to $\Pi_G$ in the notation to be used in section \ref{ssec:B-transc}, so that $\psi$ becomes Hodge (1,1) type (cf the discussion in between (\ref{eq:temp-B-1}) and (\ref{eq:temp-B-2})).
+There are countably infinitely many choices of such $\psi$, and hence of a polarizable complex structure $I$.
+Existence of countably infinitely many complex structures is also understood naturally from the way Cor. \ref{cor:Wend-ExEx} is proven in \cite{Wendland:2000ye}.